xakon/xakon.github.io/dev/unix.md

 ### Handling Files

-Some really useful switches to GNU `ls` for a developer are the following.
+Some really useful switches to _GNU ls(1)_ for a developer are the following.
-Although I can find them on `ls' manual page, I duplicate this information here, since the operations of `ls` are enormous and searching for them is not an easy task!
+Although I can find them on _ls(1)_ manual page, I duplicate this information here, since the operations of _ls(1)_ are enormous and searching for them is not an easy task!

  - `-r` -- Reverse order of output